hasbiyama/stack-fluke/README.md

 # stack-fluke

-This project is a Proof of Concept (PoC) for implementing stack fluctuation alongside PE (Portable Executable) fluctuation.
+This project is a PoC for implementing stack fluctuation alongside PE fluctuation.

 ## Overview